 The Corporation is authorized to issue an unlimited number of Common Shares and up to a maximum of 10,000,000 preferred shares, issuable in series.
 The holders of Common Shares are entitled to receive notice of and to attend all meetings of shareholders and vote at any such meeting on the basis of one vote for each Common Share held.
-As no preferred shares are issued and outstanding, the holders of Common Shares are entitled to receive any dividend declared by the board of directors of the Corporation and to receive the remaining property of the Corporation on a liquidation, dissolution or winding-up of the Corporation, whether voluntary or involuntary, or on any other return of capital or distribution of assets of the Corporation among its shareholders for the purpose of winding up its affairs.
-As at December 31, 2013, an aggregate of 484,570,075 Common Shares were issued and outstanding.
+As no preferred shares are issued and outstanding, the holders of Common Shares are entitled to receive any dividend declared by the Board of Directors and to receive the remaining property of the Corporation on a liquidation, dissolution or winding-up of the Corporation, whether voluntary or involuntary, or on any other return of capital or distribution of assets of the Corporation among its shareholders for the purpose of winding up its affairs.
+As at December 31, 2014, an aggregate of 484,610,399 Common Shares were issued and outstanding.